Rust-In-Peace-AP/sound-effects/README.md

 In this repository you'll find some versions of our drone. :flying_saucer:

 You'll probably are thinking what are we meaning with "some versions".
-Like, "Duh, we were meant to have just 1 impl.
-We liked to think a little outside the box.
+Like, "Duh, we were meant to have just 1 impl" well, we liked to think a little outside the box.
 We have **different**, but *equal* version of our drone.
 What makes them different are the, :drum: :drum: :drum:,
 **SOUND EFFECTS**.